zeisys/precedents.org_data_collection/README.md

 **Examples of Not Allowed Entries:**
 - `"State of TN"` (Use full name)
 - `"Company XYZ & Ors."` (Must replace "& Ors." with "and others")
+- `"Union of India & Anr."` (Use "and another" instead of "& Anr.")

 ---